H&M is coming out with a new line of baby clothes that can be recycled in an unexpected way once they’re worn out — composting.

 But she acknowledged that challenges remain for the industry to more fully embrace sustainability efforts.
 "We’re not on board with new suppliers who have coal boilers on their premises," she said.
 "There are lots of factories in the industry that still use them."

-Jessica Schreiber is the and of FABSCRAP, a nonprofit initiative that provides pickup and recycling services for fabric scraps from businesses in City and Philadelphia.
+Jessica Schreiber is the founder and CEO of FABSCRAP, a nonprofit initiative that provides pickup and recycling services for fabric scraps from businesses in New York City and Philadelphia.

 "It’s always a step forward for a company as big as H&M to show it is making an effort.
 But fast fashion retailers also put out so much clothing regularly," Schreiber said.
 "To really turn the tide and slow down the volume of garments that’s ending up in the waste stream will consistently require much bigger moves."